Nicole Holofcener: Early life and education

-Feature film career
+Career

 Holofcener made her feature film writing and directing debut in 1996 with Walking and Talking, which starred Catherine Keener, Anne Heche, Todd Field, Liev Schreiber, and Kevin Corrigan.
 The film was critically acclaimed.
 Her understanding of modern, professional women made her an ideal choice to direct female-centric television shows like Sex and the City, Leap of Faith and Gilmore Girls.
 Holofcener also worked on an episode of the U.S. adaptation of Cold Feet.

 She followed in 2001 with her second feature, Lovely and Amazing.
 Featuring performances by Catherine Keener, Brenda Blethyn, Emily Mortimer and newcomer Raven Goodwin, the film was not only critically acclaimed but did well at the box office.

 After directing two episodes of the series Six Feet Under, Holofcener began work on her third film, Friends with Money, which featured Jennifer Aniston, Joan Cusack, Frances McDormand, and Catherine Keener.
 The film opened the 2006 Sundance Film Festival, and its screenplay was nominated for the 2006 Independent Spirit Award, while McDormand won the award for Best Supporting Female.
 The film received a limited release on April 7, 2006.

 Holofcener's fourth feature, Please Give, premiered at Sundance and was screened at the Berlin International Film Festival and the Tribeca Film Festival.
 The film also won Holofcener the Robert Altman Award.
 The film also gained Holofcener a nomination with the Writers Guild of America Awards for Best Original Screenplay.
 It stars Keener in the duo's fourth collaboration and was released in 2010.
 The film also features Oliver Platt, Rebecca Hall, Amanda Peet, and Sarah Steele.